fermarsan/aixt/test/Functional_Testing/ADC Conversor/ADC Conversor.md

-# Functional Testing for ADC module
+# Functional Testing for ADC Module

-In the next table you would be able to find listed the Functional test senarios that you can follow in order to get the Functional Testing Certification for the ADC module.
+The table below lists the Functional test scenarios for the ADC module.
+Follow these to complete the Functional Testing Certification for this module.

 | ID            | Name                                  | Scenario 					    				| Objectives    																							    																	     | Description 																																																                                                                   												| Gherkin Steps 																																																                         | Steps    																																																																																																																																																																																																																																																																																																																		| Expected results 																																																												  | Code Example |
 | ------------- | :------:                              | :------: 							     		| :------:   																																										     | :------: 				   																																													       																										| :------:      																																																                         | :------: 																																																																																																																																																																																																																																																																																																																		| :------: 	   																																																													  | :------:     |